 Thus, the battle between creation and evolution (the Genesis account versus man’s account of origins) is really a battle over historical science.
 The role of operational (or observational science) is that it can be used to confirm or refute one’s historical science.

 Observational science (in geology, biology, astronomy, anthropology, etc.) confirms the account of origins in Genesis and refutes the evolutionary account.
 (Many of these confirmations are available on our website, www.answersingenesis.org.)

 The problem is not with the science but with the mistaken interpretation of unobserved history.

 When listening to arguments that supposedly support evolution, you have to learn how to separate observational science and historical science.
-Here is one example to get you thinking in this way.
-If you see a claim that sedimentary rock strata containing fossils are millions of years old, then you need to sort out what is observational versus historical science.
+Here is one example to get you thinking in this way: if you see a claim that sedimentary rock strata containing fossils are millions of years old, then you need to sort out what is observational versus historical science.
 The statement that rocks are sedimentary rocks is one of observational science.
 Both creationists and evolutionists agree on what is directly observed.

 But the claim that the rocks are millions of years old falls under historical science.
-It is not observed but rather an interpretation regarding the past.
+It is not observational but rather an interpretation regarding the past.
 Biblical creationists would not agree with this interpretation but instead interpret the fossils as a deposit from the Flood of Noah’s day or some post-Flood catastrophe that occurred only thousands of years ago.

 Thus, observational science cannot disprove the Bible.
 We agree on the observational science but totally disagree on the historical science.
 The problem is not with the operational science but with the mistaken interpretation of unobserved history.